Large Land Birds, Pacific Northwest

 The crows and ravens are my favorite birds, they are, in my opinion, the smartest birds in the avian kingdom.

-The Northwestern Crow that lives on the BC Coast is an awesome bird to observe.
+The Northwestern Crow that lives on the Pacific Northwest Coast is an awesome bird to observe.
 You can see the intelligence in their eyes as they look at you.

 Many birders believe that the Northwestern Crow is not a true species, but rather, a subspecies of the American crow.
 Northwestern crows are omnivorous and eat a diet of vegetation and animal life.
 They will eat land and marine creatures including fish, snakes, frogs, bird eggs.
 They have also found a source of food in human refuse.
 They will also eat seeds, fruit and carrion.
 The northwestern crow lives on the Pacific coast from southern Alaska to Washington.